AbdullahRaoo/OpenAI-PDF-Q-A/README.md

 ## 🚀 Features

 - 📤 Upload a PDF and extract its text content.
+(2 sample pdf listed above)
 - 📖 View the extracted text in an expandable/collapsible section.
 - ❓ Ask questions about the content and get intelligent responses powered by OpenAI GPT-4.
 - 🌙 Clean and modern dark mode UI for a smooth user experience.